-New Question 23: Can a recipient organization submit a partial PIP?
+Question 31: Can a recipient organization submit a partial Project implementation plan (PIP)?

-New Question 24: What happens if an organization is granted an extension on their project implementation plan (PIP) submission deadline but is unable to deliver the PIP by the new deadline?
+Question 32: What happens if an organization is granted an extension on their PIP submission deadline but is unable to deliver the PIP by the new deadline?

 In order for an organization to receive an extension for the PIP submission deadline (i.e. an additional 120 days as per the guidance), they must provide the GAC project management team with a concrete plan on how they will be able to complete the PIP remotely through virtual meetings within the additional time allotted.
 If the organization cannot adequately demonstrate how the PIP will be completed, or submit the PIP within the extended period, the GAC project management team may decide to suspend the project.

-New Question 30: If an organization is unable to meet its cash cost-share obligation due to a decline in fundraising revenues as a direct result of the COVID-19 pandemic, can the cash cost-share amount be reduced or waived?
+Question 38: If an organization is unable to meet its cash cost-share obligation due to a decline in fundraising revenues as a direct result of the COVID 19 pandemic, can the cash cost-share amount be reduced or waived?

 - delaying project cash contribution and realigning the corresponding activities, where possible